Pedro Friedeberg: Life

-Pedro Friedeberg was born on January 11, 1936, in Florence, Italy, as the son of German-Jewish parents.
+Pedro Friedeberg was born on January 11, 1936, in Florence, Italy to German-Jewish parents.
 His parents escaped from Europe at the beginning of the Second World War arriving in Mexico when he was three years old.
 He remembers his grandmother marking names in European newspapers of family members who had survived the Holocaust.
 He says he does not talk about his childhood because it was “German,” describing it as “discipline,” “torture” and “punishment.”
 He was made to learn violin and speak several languages and he hated to be at home.
 He was not raised Jewish but rather atheist.
 Once a servant took him in secret to a church to be baptized.
 He says because of these experiences, he has seven religions, one for each day of the week.

 As a child he express an interest in art early.
 His mother said that when he was two he liked to sit in front of the Santa María Novella Church in Florence and try to draw it.
 In his youth he was captivated by the Renaissance architecture of the churches and the Leaning Tower of Pisa.
 When he was older, he traced the images in the art books that belonged to his father, favoring the works of Canaletto, Piranesi and others from the 18th century.
 He also liked the perspectives of the drawings of M. C. Escher.

 He studied for a while in Boston and then entered the Universidad Iberoamericana in 1957 to study architecture.
 He began to study architecture because of his own interest and pressure from his parents but made it only to the third year.
 His professors favored symmetrical architecture such as that of Ludwig Mies van der Rohe, who designed the Seagram Building in New York, which Friedeberg thought boring.
 He preferred the works of Antoni Gaudí, creating circular plans, and he began to design impossible works such as houses with artichoke roofs and skyscrapers topped by pears, which earned him failing grades.

 However, his time at Iberoamericana allowed him to meet artist Mathias Goeritz, who appreciated his work.
 Goeritz told Friedeberg to continue with his art and ignore his parents.
 During the summers, Friedeberg worked as Goeritz’s secretary, which included helping on artistic projects.